KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ## KHR_materials_translucency

-The model in the `\glTF-Translucency` folder uses the extension [KHR_materials_translucency](https://github.com/KhronosGroup/glTF/pull/1825) for the stained glass instead of `KHR_materials_transmission`.
+The model in `\glTF-Translucency` uses the extension [KHR_materials_translucency](https://github.com/KhronosGroup/glTF/pull/1825) for the stained glass instead of `KHR_materials_transmission`.
 Translucency emulates the microfacet scattering of the light bulbs shining light through to the outside surface of the stained glass.

 `KHR_materials_transmission` remains on the red embedded glass gems and the amber hanging plastic beads to show colored translucency and specular reflection. `KHR_materials_ior` and `KHR_materials_volume` have been added to these materials to enable refraction.
 The red glass gems use IOR 1.52 and the amber plastic beads use IOR 1.46.